 Absolute return investing offers an alternative to traditional mutual funds that invest in stocks, bonds, or money market securities.
 By definition, absolute return strategies are independent of asset classes and can take steps to reduce market risk.
 Absolute return funds look for a wide variety of positive return opportunities and seek to reduce unwanted risks through the use of hedging strategies.

-Absolute return funds have flexibility to seek to reduce risk
+Absolute return funds have flexibility to reduce risk

 Freed from stock and bond allocations, absolute return strategies can pursue results less volatile than the markets